sanhaus/control-panel.en/help/discover/using/accessing-control-panel.md

 ---
-title: Accessing the Control Panel
+title: Accessing Control Panel
 description: Learn how to access the Control Panel
 ---

-# Accessing the Control Panel {#accessing-control-panel}
+# Accessing Control Panel {#accessing-control-panel}

 The Control Panel is available directly from the Experience Cloud, or from the product itself.